A Gran Prix for the lucky

 Sometimes luck trumps talent with heartbreaking results.
-Nico Rossberg, the Lucky One, drank champagne Sunday night after winning the Monte Carlo Gran Prix.
-Lewis Hamilton, the supremely talented F1 driver whom the CEO of F1 called “our only true rock star,” was probably chugging straight shots after losing the Gran Prix because his team blundered, thus handing the victory to Rossberg.
-Hamilton and Rossberg are fierce rivals… and team mates.
+Nico Rosberg, the Lucky One, drank champagne Sunday night after winning the Monaco Gran Prix.
+Lewis Hamilton, the supremely talented F1 driver whom the CEO of F1 called “our only true rock star,” was probably chugging straight shots after losing the Gran Prix because his team blundered, thus handing the victory to Rosberg.
+Hamilton and Rosberg are fierce rivals… and team mates.
 There was little celebration in their team’s garage as the mighty Mercedes Benz team snatched defeat out of the jaws of victory for one of their drivers, and did the reverse for his team mate.
-I am a Rossberg fan, but Hamilton’s stolen victory broke my heart.
+I am a Rosberg fan, but Hamilton’s stolen victory broke my heart.

 Karen and I spent three days at this vortex of rich, famous, stylish, fast, outlandish, and over-the-top people.
 It was great, but assuredly from another world.
 Only on this weekend are the ninety-nine percent allowed to mix with the one-percenters in their home turf.
 And their home turf is full of equal parts incredibly beautiful homes and restaurants right next to the “what were they thinking?” over the top, butt-ugly-but-covered-in-gold palaces.
 All of this is in a country three-quarters of a square mile in size crammed onto a mountain side.
 The effect is stunning.

 Here’s what the weekend looked like in pictures.

 We are now off to the Alps, although we don’t know where and how.
 Asked if she wanted to stay another night on the French Riviera, Karen replied, “I’m ready to move on.”
 And so we will.